atcults/WebStarterKit/README.md

 Quick start FrontEnd Web Template
 =====================================

+##TODO
+Need to modify this document based on change in project structure.

 ## Introduction
 This repository is for providing samples in AngularJS, JAVA, NODE and ASP.net.